Symbol from NEM: Powering Possibility

-Network-wide restrictions can be setup to further govern assets and/or accounts in Symbol blockchain networks.
-Such restrictions permit to allow or block specific assets, transaction types and even accounts.
+Network-wide restrictions can be set up to further govern assets and/or accounts in Symbol blockchain networks.
+Such restrictions permit to allow or block specific assets, transaction types, and even accounts.

 Extending Symbol from NEM

 The Symbol technology comes with improved extensibility through a newly introduced plugin architecture.
 Plugins can be installed on network nodes in blockchain networks.
-These plugins are used in the protocol to extend functionalities of network nodes.
+These plugins are used in the protocol to extend the functionalities of network nodes.
 They can provide features that are not available with – for instance, public blockchain network nodes.

 The catapult-rest Software Package is the main gateway for data retrieval in Symbol blockchain networks.
 A full reference of available endpoints can be found here.

 Most of the integrations of Symbol, as explained earlier, happen off-chain, mapping your business logic to entities on Symbol blockchain networks.
 Examples of such integration flows can be found in our numerous showcase articles, as well as on Github at the following links:

 - Source code for MiniBusiness

 - Source code for MiniCommerce